History of tea in India: Colonial beginnings

+Indian tea on global supply as of early twentieth century.

 The British East India Company began large-scale production of tea in Assam in the early 1820s.
 The first tea crops grown there were of a variety traditionally brewed by the Singpho people.
 In 1826, the East India Company took over control of the region in the Treaty of Yandabo.
 In 1837, the first British tea garden was established at Chabua in Upper Assam; in 1840, the Assam Tea Company was established, and it began the commercial production of tea in the region.
-Beginning in the 1850s, the tea industry rapidly expanded, consuming vast tracts of land for tea plantations.
+Beginning in the 1850s, the tea industry rapidly expanded, consuming huge tracts of land for tea plantations.
 By the turn of the century, Assam became the leading tea-producing region in the world.
 Tea became widely grown in India as both a cash crop and monocrop; academic Nayantara Arora argued that the emergence of the tea industry in India as a result of British rule led to the transformation of Indian subsistence farmers into industrial agriculturalists whose economic self-suffiency was reduced in favor of market dependence.

 In India, the semi-medicinal use of tea brew was noted in 1662 by Mendelslo:At our ordinary meetings every day we took only thay, which is commonly used all over the Indies, not only among those of the country, but also among the Dutch and the English, who take it as a drug that cleanses the stomach, and digests the superfluous humours, by a temperate heat particular thereto. —  Indian Food A Historical Companion by Achaya KT.
 In 1689, John Ovington similarly observed that tea (grown in China) was taken by the Banias in Surat (and indeed "all the Inhabitants of India") with hot spices and either sugar-candy or conserved lemons and that this tea was used against headache, gravel and griping in the guts.
-In pre-colonial times in South Asia, tea was used for medicinal purposes and would grow wild; the practice of drinking tea daily and having it be an aspect of social status in South Asian culture was entirely a result of British colonial influences.
+In pre-colonial times in the Indian subcontinent, tea was used for medicinal purposes and would grow wild; the practice of drinking tea daily and having it be an aspect of social status in Indian culture was entirely a result of British colonial influences.

 While experimenting to introduce tea in India, the British noticed that tea plants with thicker leaves also grew in Assam, and these, when planted in India, responded very well.
 The same plants had long been cultivated by the Singpho people, and chests of tea were supplied by the tribal ruler Ningroola to the British.
 The Assamese and Chinese varieties have been regarded in the past as different related species, but are now usually classified by botanists as the same species, Camellia sinensis.